broeneatsdinner/thoughts-on-readmes/README.md

 ## 🧠 What I'm doing — and why it matters:

-I'm attempting to naturally distinguish between two audiences:
+I’ve started deliberately separating two key audiences:

 1. **Users / Employers / Learners** — want to understand:
    - What does this tool do?